 When you issue an outcome letter for a disciplinary, grievance or rejection of flexible working request, you should include details of the appeal process.

-As part of this you will confirm the date by which the appeal should be submitted and this should be aligned to what is stated in the relevant company policy.
+As part of this you will confirm the date by which the appeal should be submitted.
+The date should be aligned to what is stated in the relevant company policy.

 Typically, the window within which an employee should submit an appeal is somewhere between 5 to 10 working days from the date of the outcome letter.

-On receipt of an appeal, you should look to hold a hearing as quickly as possible to ensure that the matter is dealt with in a timely fashion.
+On receipt of an appeal, you should look to hold a hearing as quickly as possible.
+This ensures that the matter is dealt with in a timely fashion.

 If an employee submits an appeal after the deadline, we would encourage you to hear the appeal anyway.
-You are under no legal obligation to do so but, if the dispute does result in an Employment Tribunal, you would be viewed favourably for allowing the appeal to be heard.
+You are under no legal obligation to do so.
+However, if the dispute does result in an Employment Tribunal, you would be viewed favourably for hearing the appeal.

 6. What is the Process for Dealing with an Appeal?